-Millions of properties utilize a septic tank system for treating organic waste water.
+Millions of properties utilize a septic tank system for treating organic wastewater.
 Since the tank is underground, it’s easy to neglect or forget about the system until a problem arises.
 By the time that happens, things are to the point they are going to require professional help to repair.

 Many are wisely taking proactive measures to extend the life of their septic system.
-Things like monitoring the drain-field and following the Do Not Flush rules can go a long way.
+Things, like monitoring the drain-field and following the Do Not Flush rules, can go a long way.
 But is that enough?

-The persuasive infomercial personalities are good at generating hype by promising the simple use of septic tank additives is the answer.
+Persuasive infomercial personalities are good at generating hype by promising the simple use of septic tank additives is the answer.
 The claim is that this inexpensive alternative will help maintain the system, remove all the potential problems, and allow you to live carefree as long as you dump those septic tank additives into the toilet once a month.

 1. Types of Septic Tank Additives

 Septic tank additives usually fall into one of three types: biological additives, organic solvents, and inorganic compounds.